 – Advanced concentration (Full-time students can complete in 1 year; FT students with no professional practice experience concurrently complete a one-year internship and AP801 internship course)

 – Theory-to-Practice Curriculum (rich learning environment; many of our students already practice in a wide range of entry & mid-management level in higher education at a number of Boston area universities)

 – Broad-based curriculum & electives

 – Highly experienced higher ed./student affairs faculty and adjuncts

 – Abundant opportunities for professional & social capital

 Possible Assistantship Placements

-When we have graduate assistantships available within the division, we list them on the Graduate Assistantships area on the School of Education’s website.
+Many assistantships are available all over campus.
+We list them here and on the Graduate Assistantships area on the School of Education’s website.